 xiii.
 Noam will provide the opportunity for its members to spend time in Israel in order to develop a greater understanding of the land, people, cultures and religions.

 i.
-Noam is an intentional community and strives to welcome and supports the rights of all, regardless of gender, race, socio-economic background, political persuasion, sexual orientation, or ability.
+Noam is an intentional kehillah (community) and strives to welcome and supports the rights of all, regardless of gender, race, socio-economic background, political persuasion, sexual orientation, or ability.

 ii.
 Noam is committed to fighting for racial equality and combatting racism of all forms.